IEAWindTask37/windIO/CONTRIBUTING.md

 windIO was started under IEA Wind Task 37 and has been additionally supported by IEA Wind Task 55 as well as other community-based groups, research organization, and private companies.
-Being such a collaborative effort, it is important to establish a common understanding of rules, responsibilities, and expectations from all stakeholders.
+Being a collaborative effort, it is important to establish a common understanding of the rules, responsibilities, and expectations from all stakeholders.
 This document outlines the processes and guidelines for contributing to windIO.